samSecurity04/Wazuh-soc-lab/LESSONS-LEARNED.md

 ---

-## File Integrity Monitoring
+## 📁 File Integrity Monitoring

 * Agents detect; managers alert.
 I initially spent time checking logs on the Kali agent before realizing alerts are only generated on the Ubuntu manager.
 The agent watches files and forwards events, while the manager determines what becomes an alert.
 * The web dashboard is not the source of truth.
 When FIM alerts failed to appear in the UI, the root cause was a corrupted FIM database on the manager.
 The issue only became visible after reviewing `alerts.json` directly.
 * FIM captures far more forensic detail than I expected.
-Each alert included file paths, event types, MD5/SHA1/SHA256 hashes, permissions, ownership, and timestamps—enough information to support a meaningful investigation.
+Each alert included file paths, event types, MD5/SHA1/SHA256 hashes, permissions, ownership, and timestamps, which is enough information to support a meaningful investigation.

 ---

-## Attack Simulation and Hydra
+## 💥 Attack Simulation and Hydra

 This was the area where I learned the most.